MeshWorld India Logo MeshWorld.

 • License: Apache 2.0 — fully open source

 Both tools run in your terminal and edit files directly.
-The difference is model flexibility:
+The difference is flexibility:

 FeatureAiderClaude Code